CronCats/croncat-rs/README.md

 OPTIONS:
-        --agent <agent>          ID of the agent config to use [env: CRONCAT_AGENT=]  [default: agent] --chain-id <chain-id>    Chain ID of the chain to connect to [env: CRONCAT_CHAIN_ID=]
+        --agent <agent>          ID of the agent config to use [env: CRONCAT_AGENT=]  [default: agent] --chain-id <chain-id>    Chain ID of the chain to connect to [env: CRONCAT_CHAIN_ID=uni-6]

 SUBCOMMANDS:
-    all-tasks            Show all task(s) information
-    generate-mnemonic    Generates a new keypair and agent account (good first step) get-agent            [SENSITIVE!]
-Shows all details about agents on this machine get-tasks            Get the agent's tasks they're assigned to fulfill go                   Starts the Croncat agent, allowing it to fulfill tasks help                 Prints this message or the help of the given subcommand(s) list-accounts        Get the agent's supported bech32 accounts register             Registers an agent, placing them in the pending queue unless it's the first agent setup-service        Setup an agent as a system service (systemd) status               Get the agent's status (pending/active)
+    all-tasks            Get contract's state Show all task(s) information generate-mnemonic    Generates a new keypair and agent account (good first step) get-agent-keys       [SENSITIVE!]
+Shows all details about agents on this machine get-tasks            Get the agent's tasks they're assigned to fulfill go                   Starts the Croncat agent, allowing it to fulfill tasks help                 Prints this message or the help of the given subcommand(s) list-accounts        Get the agent's supported bech32 accounts register             Registers an agent, placing them in the pending queue unless it's the first agent send                 Send funds from the agent account to another account setup-service        Setup an agent as a system service (systemd) status               Get the agent's status (pending/active)
     unregister           Unregisters the agent from being in the queue with other agents